-Throughout its 83-year history, the Sugar Bowl has remained one of the most prominent and successful voluntary non-profit organizations in the country.
+Throughout its 87-year history, the Sugar Bowl has remained one of the most prominent and successful voluntary non-profit organizations in the country.
 Since its founding by a group of civic enthusiasts led by businessman and attorney Warren Miller and sports journalist Fred Digby, the Sugar Bowl’s mission has remained the same: to stage amateur athletic events for the purpose of promoting the singular allure of New Orleans while creating a positive climate for the local economy by bringing more than 100,000 visitors annually to the Crescent City.

 While Heisman Trophy winners in the bowl have been commonplace, there have been many other outstanding players in the Sugar Bowl Classic.
 The all-time list of Miller-Digby Award winners as the Most Outstanding Players of the Sugar Bowls reads like a who’s who list of NFL stars, beginning with 1948 winner Bobby Layne, the Texas star who went on to an NFL Hall of Fame career.
 Following Layne is a long line of MVPs who went on to professional greatness, including New Orleans-own Archie Manning (Ole Miss), Kenny Stabler (Alabama), Herschel Walker (Georgia), Dan Marino (Pittsburgh), Bo Jackson (Auburn) and Jerome Bettis (Notre Dame).

 Of course, this degree of success wouldn’t be possible without the efforts of the heart and soul of the Sugar Bowl organization – its volunteer membership.
 Some of today’s Sugar Bowl volunteers are direct descendants of the original group.
-Others are newcomers to the area ready and willing to contribute to a winning team.
+Others are newcomers to the organization ready and willing to contribute to a winning team.
 All are dedicated to the mission of spreading the name and fame of New Orleans worldwide.